 Use them in moderation and, above all, remember to reduce their size thanks to the Ezgif tool.

-To do this, click on Gif Optimizer > download your gif or enter its URL > Optimize it and that's it.
+To do this, click on Optimize, then download your gif or enter its URL.
+Optimize it and that’s it.

 You just made your baby lose a few